 : output source mapsFinally, run yarn tsc --build

 .
-This will build the submodule for use across
+This will build the submodule for use

-non-referenced submodule.
+from another non-referenced submodule.

 Being explicit about dependencies like this is a powerful tool.
 References encourage dependency injection over globals, better folder structure, more modular code and generally slow the process of your codebase turning into a big ball of mud.